Table of Contents

 Article 38 – Broadcast Host Premium

-Regular, full-time employees temporarily assigned to be broadcast hosts for at least ten (10) working days in a fiscal year shall receive a premium in the amount of five hundred dollars ($500), payable on the first pay period of the following year.
+Regular, full-time employees temporarily assigned to be broadcast hosts shall receive a premium in the amount of three hundred fifty ($350) for every five (5) working days that they are temporarily assigned as a broadcast host in a fiscal year, payable on the first available pay period, as determined by the Employer, following each fifth working day.

 Article 39 – Compensation

 39.1.
-The SAG—AFTRA classifications with their respective pay levels are hereby incorporated into this contract as Appendix I. The SAG-AFTRA class specifications for these jobs are considered in effect upon the execution of this contract.
+The SAG—AFTRA classifications with their respective pay levels are hereby incorporated into this contract as Appendix I. No employee may be hired below the minimum annual salary of their job profile.

-- Effective July 1, 2019, all members of the bargaining unit will receive a two percent (2%) across the board increase over their current salary.
+- Effective June 1, 2023, all members of the bargaining unit will receive a three percent (3%) across-the-board increase over their current salary.

-- Effective July 1, 2020, all members of the bargaining unit will receive a two percent (2%) across the board increase over their current salary.
+- Effective January 1, 2024, all members of the bargaining unit will receive a four percent (4%) across-the-board increase over their current salary.

-- Effective July 1, 2021, all members of the bargaining unit will receive a two percent (2%) across the board increase over their current salary.
+- Effective January 1, 2025, all members of the bargaining unit will receive a three percent (3%) across-the-board increase over their current salary.

 39.3.
 Upon promotion or reclassification from a SAG-AFTRA position to another SAG-AFTRA position with a higher salary minimum, the affected employee shall receive a salary no less than the minimum of the new job class.